-Accredited by the Council on Social Work Education for nearly 30 years, our program is designed to meet national standards for undergraduate social work education and for beginning generalist professional practice.
+Through a comprehensive and exciting blend of coursework and fieldwork, we immerse students in the study of social work and its role in today's multicultural society.
+Accredited by the Council on Social Work Education for nearly 30 years, our program meets national standards for undergraduate social work education and for beginning generalist professional practice.

 Small classes, taught by an accomplished faculty, explore topics ranging from human behavior to social welfare policy.
 Fieldwork in such settings as state and local human services agencies, hospitals, long-term care facilities and schools is an essential part of our curriculum, allowing students to translate classroom theory into real-world applications.